 In addition to the formula funding, the Government provides specific revenue grants.
-For the two grants listed below, these are forecast to total £220,000 in 2019/20.
+For the three grants listed below, these are forecast to be circa £235,000 in 2020/21.

-Firelink - This is for the wide area radio system in England, Wales and Scotland for the fire and rescue service.
-New Dimensions - This is a grant to cover local costs associated with hosting and maintaining skills associated with national resilience vehicles.
-This grant was reduced from 2017/18.
+• Firelink - This is for the wide area radio system in England, Wales and Scotland for the fire and rescue service.

+- New Dimensions This is a grant to cover local costs associated with hosting and maintaining skills associated with national resilience vehicles.
+This grant was reduced from 2017/18. - Transparency Grant This is a grant to cover the costs of providing information on the Authority's website.